 I’ve written about the benefits of fasting before and do recommend fasting on occasion to improve your health.
 As part of my healthy lifestyle, I fast at least one day per week, usually on the weekend.
-It’s become a routine now, so I don’t really find it that difficult.
+It’s become a routine now, and I don’t really find it that difficult.
 On my fasting day, I will drink a lot of green tea!
-Usually between 10 – 15 cups.
+Usually around 10 cups.

 Fasting restores immune function

 A new study was just released in the Journal, Cell, which showed that fasting has remarkable effects on the immune system.
 It seems that just fasting for one day is not enough to induce a strong response either.
 You would have to fast for at least 2 days, but you will get a stronger response with a 5 day fast.

 The study found the following changes occurred after repeated fasting cycles:

 - Fasting downregulated the IGF-1 / PKA pathway in stem cells.